 – Adjudicating a conduct case

-– Plan and implement a staff meeting
+– Planning and implementing a staff meeting

 – Talking with a parent on how to best support their student in the program

 – Planning and implementing a social or educational program

 – Checking in on a student who isn’t adjusting well, or is having a difficult time

 – Walking through the Residence Halls to say hello to residents